witsander/collectiontoggle/README.md

 To install this addon, press the green 'Code' button and choose 'Download ZIP'.
 Than just drag that ZIP file to your 3D viewport.

 ## Support
-To support me, you can [buy the addon on Gumroad](https://sanderwit.gumroad.com/l/collectiontoggle) for €1 or [buy the Easy Camera Tracker](https://superhivemarket.com/products/easy-camera-tracker/) addon of Blender on the SuperhiveMarket.
+To support me, you can [buy the addon on the SuperhiveMarket](https://superhivemarket.com/products/collection-toggle) for €1 or [buy the Easy Camera Tracker](https://superhivemarket.com/products/easy-camera-tracker/) addon of Blender on the SuperhiveMarket.

 Have a nice day!